The Listing of Historic Resources identifies lands in Alberta that contain or have a high potential to contain historic resources.

 For more information on how to apply for Historical Resources Act approval visit the OPaC page.

-Note: The fall 2022 edition of the Listing is now available.
+Note: The spring 2023 edition of the Listing is now available.

 The Listing is issued twice a year, in spring and fall.
 If you would like to receive email notifications when new versions of the Listing are released, register in the OPaC system and check the box indicating "I would like to receive email updates" located under My Profile.